zephyrproject-rtos/zephyr/boards/arm/mps3_an547/doc/index.rst

    $ west build -b mps3_an547 samples/hello°world -DEMU_PLATFORM=qemu -t run

-Note, however, that the Ethos-U55 FPU is not available in QEMU.
-If you require the use of the FPU, please use the default FVP for device emulation.
+Note, however, that the Ethos-U55 NPU is not available in QEMU.
+If you require the use of the NPU, please use the default FVP for device emulation.

 .. _Corstone-300 FVP:
    https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps